UC Davis Innovation Institute for Food and Health Logo

 The 2024 IIFH Partner Summit brought together forward-thinking leaders from industry, investors, academia, startups, foundations, research institutions and more.
 It is this level of uncommon collaboration that is at the heart of the Institute and why so many people from across the world chose to be in the room with us.
 We share a common purpose, to drive forward impactful science-driven solutions that address the challenges faced by both our food systems and healthcare systems.

 Abigail Stevenson, chief science officer of Mars, struck a powerful chord when she declared, “Ours is the first generation that cannot claim ignorance of today’s global and societal challenges.”
 She reminded us all that with knowledge comes responsibility: “We have an obligation to leave the world better for the generations that follow.”
-Her call to action was clear — we must unite to drive transformative innovation and create a healthier, more sustainable future for everyone.
+Her call to action was clear — we must unite and collaborate further to drive transformative innovation and solutions to create a better world for people, pets and the planet.

 We kicked off the first day with a panel that explored shifts in the food industry since 2015, focusing on the evolving role of venture capital, business leadership, and research.
 Harold Schmitz, founding partner at The March Group, discussed venture capital’s maturity in food innovation, while H. Rao Unnava, dean at the UC Davis Graduate School of Management, emphasized creating leaders who drive transformation.
 Justin Siegel, faculty director of IIFH, highlighted the growing importance of use-inspired academic research to foster practical advancements.